As a product manager, you should be taking user feedback seriously.

 Ask specific questions (e.g. NPS on a specific feature, or CES for a specific workflow, as opposed to an overall NPS or CES) to make it easier to categorize and process responses.

 Leverage user analytics and tracking to inform how you design, deliver and process surveys (e.g. personalized survey questions).

-Keep surveys shorter to increase likelihood of getting a response.
-Ideally, you can deploy one-question microsurveys to maximize on this principle.
+Keep surveys shorter to increase the likelihood of getting a response.
+Ideally, you can deploy one-question microsurveys to maximize this principle.

 Deliver surveys in-product to capture feedback that is in-flow and maximally relevant (as opposed to sending an email, which might be seen and completed hours after the user last even thought about your product).

 There’s always a temptation when designing surveys to ask questions just for the sake of asking them, but more questions mean more noise, and ultimately more effort for the user.
 The questions in your microsurveys should always serve a purpose and link back to the key value proposition of your product.

 This means focusing on a specific feature or area of your product that you want to gather feedback around.
 Doing this helps you to gather more relevant, actionable information (as opposed to asking general questions where users might lack the necessary context to give useful feedback).